Canon 6D Mark II versus Sony A7R III

 The Canon EOS 6D Mark II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and October 2017.
 The 6D Mark II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 26 megapixel, whereas the Sony provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Sony A7R III.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the A7R III is markedly lighter (15 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.